kalviumcommunity/S82_Vibe_Ventures/asap/Readme.md

-# Vibrator Ventures: Your mood, Your Destination
+# Vibe Ventures: Your mood, Your Destination

 ## Project Overview: